-- an interest of 10 per cent or more in an entity or business; - an interest of 5 per cent or more in an entity or business if the person who acquires the interest has entered into a legal arrangement relating to the businesses of the person and the entity or business; and - an interest of any percentage in an entity or business if the person who acquired the interest is in a position to influence or participate in the central management and control of the entity or business or to influence, participate in or determine the policy of the entity or business.
-This is generally accepted to include the ability to appoint a director.7
+- An interest of 10 per cent or more in an entity or business. - An interest of 5 per cent or more in an entity or business, if the person who acquires the interest has entered into a legal arrangement relating to the businesses of the person and the entity or business being acquired. - An interest of any percentage in an entity or business, if the person who acquired the interest is in a position to influence or participate in the central management and control of the entity or business, or to influence, participate in or determine the policy of the entity or business.
+This is generally accepted to include the ability to appoint a director.8